Frank Wead: World War II service

 After these operations, Essex received orders for overhaul and Wead remained aboard Essex as it steamed to San Francisco Bay.
 The carrier arrived at Naval Air Station Alameda on or about 16 April 1944 for a much-needed overhaul.
 It was at NAS Alameda, aboard Essex (pier-side), that Wead was given an official send-off from active duty just prior to his retirement.
-Wead was relieved of active duty on 21 July 1944, and was processed through the Personnel Department at NAS Alameda receiving his discharge papers and a train ticket for Los Angeles, California.
+Wead was relieved of active duty on 21 July 1944, and was processed through the Personnel Department at NAS Alameda, receiving his discharge papers and a train ticket for Los Angeles, California.
 Wead was placed on the retired list on 11 May 1945 with the rank of commander.

 Death

 On 1 November 1947, Wead was taken for surgery at the Santa Monica Hospital, which was located at 1250 16th Street in Santa Monica, Los Angeles County, California.
 He died at the hospital on 15 November.

-Wead was buried in the family plot at Springdale Cemetery and Mausoleum (plot: Bluff Division, Section 4, Lot 00140), Peoria, Peoria County, Illinois.

 Legacy

 Admiral Calvin T. Durgin later described Wead as "a great man who did a remarkable job under very difficult circumstances."

 In 1957, John Wayne portrayed Wead in the John Ford directed film The Wings of Eagles.